germanf/bitshare_bitcoin_branch/src/INVESTING.md

 -----------------------------------------------------------------------------------------
 BitShares are a new crypto-currency that will enable a distributed peer-to-peer bank and exchange without counter-party-risk.
-This bank will allow individuals to make interest-bearing deposits in anonymous accounts and transfer those balances to anyone in the world anonymously and securely.
+This bank will allow individuals to make interest-bearing deposits in anonymous accounts denominated in any currency and transfer those balances to anyone in the world anonymously and securely.
 If this system works as I belive it will, then it would completely replace Bitcoin, Ripple, and Mt.Gox, and all comodities exchanges.
 It would enable interest-bearing gold and silver accounts without counterparty risk.
 In effect, this system could be more valuable than Bitcoin, Mt.Gox, and Ripple combined.